Translation of Employee Handbooks

 Translation of Employee Handbooks: Why?

-It is easy to see from the above stats that the majority of the Hispanic work-force is concentrated in industries where formal education is not highly required, and consequently writing/reading skills in English is not so required.
+It is easy to see from the above stats that most of the Hispanic work-force is concentrated in industries where formal education is not highly required.
+Consequently, writing/reading skills in English are not so required.
 The consequence is that a Spanish version of the Employee Handbook is usually a MUST for companies located in these segments.

 A company without an Employee Handbook in Spanish is vulnerable to lawsuits where

 the Hispanic employee is unable to read and understand the company's Handbook in English

-Another reason for your company to get your employee handbook translated is the new Immigration Act from President Obama and the White House.
+Another reason your company gets your employee handbook translated is the new Immigration Act from President Obama and the White House.
 While providing legal status to previously undocumented workers, President Obama will also Crack Down On Employers.

 This means your company will now have access to many of the same Hispanic workers now working legally for your company.
 If problems with immigration will no longer be an issue for your company, since they will be working legally, you should make sure you follow the law and provide clear guidance for these workers regarding their role, rights, and obligations with the company.